How to Buy a Buy to Let Property | Buy to Let | RWinvest Skip to content

 • Affordability – Property can be expensive, especially in large cities, so finding something that is affordable for you is a priority.
 Many buy-to-let properties in popular areas are sold for below-market-value prices, and this helps you make a higher return.

+To learn more about each of the above points, consider viewing our page on how to choose the right property to let out next.
 Now you understand this, there are several routes you can go down when debating how to buy a buy-to-let property.

-Property Investment Companies
+Using Property Investment Companies

 Property investment companies work exclusively with developers to sell buy-to-let properties to their clients.
 Many properties sold through investment companies are available only through them and are not on the open market.